Well, everything needs rules, doesn’t it?

 I shall walk unsupported.
 I will buy my food as I progress.
-I am not dehydrating food or sending care packages to myself.
-Cooking will be done via meths or wood burner.
+I am not dehydrating food or sending care packages to myself, though Mrs Three Points of the Compass will post a few maps on to me as my walk progresses.
+Cooking will primarily be done via gas stove or wood burner.
 I shall carry what I need which will include camping equipment.
-Therefore a lightweight ethos presents itself.
-Once I set off I shall not use any mechanical means on my route- no lifts, no buses, no trains, no boats, just my old knackered body.
+Therefore a (fairly) lightweight ethos presents itself.
+Once I set off I shall not use any mechanical means on my route other than a few short ferry crossings where necessary, so no lifts, no buses, no trains, just my old knackered body.

 I love history and I am fascinated by my country and it’s past.
 The social fabric of these three great countries that I shall traverse- England, Wales and Scotland are interlaced, yet separate and distinct.
 I look forward to experiencing the best and worst that both planning and serendipity shall put in my path.
 I have an interest in geology and natural history.
 My route will have to be both practical and fairly direct.
 Yet I also want to take in some of the best of countryside that is on offer.

-Why only three points of the compass and not four?
-Because I have to work and I intend to complete this in less than three and a half months.
+Why am I only walking to three points of the compass and not four?
+Because I have to work and I intend to complete this in less than four months.